Karan-parmar-007/Blog-AI/README.md

 ## License

-This project is not open source.
+This project is open source.
 Please refer to the [license.txt](license.txt) for more information.
-Feel free to run and explore the functionality of Whisper AI on your system.
+Feel free to run and explore the functionality of Blog AI on your system.

 ---

-With Whisper AI, blogging has never been easier or more engaging.
+With Blog AI, blogging has never been easier or more engaging.
 Join our community and unleash your creativity today!